 The correct name for a sound made during a chiropractic adjustment is a ‘cavitation’.
-It was once thought that this sound was produced due to a bubble being popped inside the joint, but recently this phenomenon has been recorded via MRI and analysed in depth to show the true cause of a cavitation.
+It was once thought that this sound was produced due to an oxygen bubble being popped inside the joint (and therefore the myth of it causing arthritis!), but recently this phenomenon has been recorded via MRI and analysed in depth to show the true cause of a cavitation.

 Anatomy - The most common joint in the body is called a synovial joint.
 A synovial joint has a capsule surrounding it which contains a fluid called synovial fluid, this contains a mixture of fluid and gases which together help protect the joint.